Outdoor Lighting FAQ

 A. Most of our customers who currently lease one or more lights will see no rate increase because of receiving an LED.
 Those who will see a small increase will receive a letter making note of the increase prior to the upgrade.

 Q. If energy-efficient LEDs use less energy, why don't I see a decrease in my monthly lighting costs?

 A. Although LEDs are more energy efficient, the energy savings are offset by the increased cost in LED technology.
 LEDs cost about 50 percent more than traditional lighting.
 Most customers will not see an increase in cost because Tampa Electric is able to negotiate bulk pricing to keep costs as low as possible while ensuring a quality, durable and reliable product for our customers.
 If you lease lights, you'll receive a letter with more details about your specific upgrade.

 Q. Although my existing area light works fine, I'd like to have it upgraded to LED technology now.
 Is this possible?

 A. Yes, we can upgrade your light(s) ahead of schedule.
 However, this will require that you sign a 10-year lighting agreement.
-Our One Source team can help you with this at 813-635-1500 on weekdays from 8 a.m. to 5 p.m.
+For assistance, please call Tampa Electric at the number listed below.
 View a map to see where our crews will be performing upgrades.